aimms/how-to/Articles/611/611-speed-up-mip-solve.rst

 * COPT: :ref:`option-COPT-output_file` to 'Yes'

-If CPLEX accepts the MIP starts, it will show in its status file:
+If CPLEX accepts the MIP starts then it will show in its status file:

 .. code-block:: text